Wrike and GitLab Sync: Setup Guide

 -

-After setting up the GitLab card, select a connector for Wrike on the right card:
+After setting up the GitLab card, click on + Choose account for Wrike on the right card:

 -

-The Wrike via Project Syncs Bot option is selected automatically.
+You can either choose the Wrike via Project Syncs Bot.
 If you keep this option selected, GitLab will show that the bot has updated the issue.
 In this case, if you are creating the first sync, you need to create a Wrike project or folder which will be integrated with GitLab.
 That project or folder will be available for selection in future syncs.

 -

-If you choose Wrike via Username option, then the updates in GitLab will show that the user whose credentials you select to set up the sync updated the issue.
+Or you choose the Username option, then the updates in GitLab will show that the user whose credentials you select to set up the sync updated the issue.

 -